ychoi-kr/xlsm-llm/README.md

 ## Features

-- **LLM**: Send a prompt to the LLM server and receive a response.
+- **LLM**: Sends a prompt to the LLM server and returns a processed response.
-- **LLM_SUMMARIZE**: Summarize a given text using the LLM.
+- **LLM_SUMMARIZE**: Generates a concise summary of a given text using the LLM.
-- **LLM_CODE**: Generate code based on provided requirements.
+- **LLM_CODE**: Produces code based on provided requirements and the specified programming language.
-- **LLM_LIST**: Create a list with formatted output.
+- **LLM_LIST**: Creates a formatted list of items using specific output tags.
-- **LLM_EDIT**: Correct and improve a given sentence for clarity, grammar, and punctuation.
+- **LLM_EDIT**: Improves a sentence by correcting grammar, punctuation, and clarity.
-- **LLM_TRANSLATE**: Translate text from a source language to a target language.
+- **LLM_TRANSLATE**: Translates text from one language to another, with flexible usage based on the translation model.
 - Modularized helper functions:
   - **BuildJsonPayload**: Constructs the JSON payload for the API request.
   - **SendLLMRequest**: Sends HTTP requests with detailed error reporting.
   - **ExtractContent**: Uses regex to extract the response content without trailing noise.
 - Automatic newline conversion for proper cell formatting.
-- **API Key Support**: Each function accepts an optional API key (as the last parameter) that lets you authenticate with external LLM APIs (such as OpenAI, Gemini, Upstage, etc.) by including the appropriate token.
+- **API Key Support**: Each function accepts an optional API key (as the last parameter) that allows you to authenticate with external LLM APIs (such as OpenAI, Gemini, Upstage, etc.) by including the appropriate token.

 ## Installation